Webservice-Digital/PHP-Info/README.md

 	1. optimization for browsers I'm use,
 	2. possibility to quick change of a look, including FavIcon,
-	3. possibility to quick modification of data on client side with DevTools
+	3. possibility to quick modify the data at client side with DevTools
-	4. quick search/filters - as modern UI\UX trends: I've become old and lazy, I want press 1 key, but don't scroll :)
+	4. quick search/filters - as modern UI\UX trends: I've become old and lazy, I want to press only key, but don't scroll :)
-	5. remember choosed color scheme in browser, not hosting
+	5. remember choosed color scheme in browser, not at hosting
 	6. just ONE file to deploy

 - no 3d party JS libraries are used